How Many Grams Is 75ml

 Beyond Simple Liquids: Considerations for Solids and Gases

 The principles discussed above primarily apply to liquids.
-However, the concept of density and its role in mass-volume conversion remains relevant for solids and gases.
+On the flip side, the concept of density and its role in mass-volume conversion remains relevant for solids and gases.

 • Solids: For irregularly shaped solids, you would typically measure the mass using a scale and then determine the volume through water displacement.
 This method involves submerging the object in water and measuring the volume of water displaced.
 Then, density is calculated (mass/volume), and the density can be used to predict the mass of a different volume of the same material.